TehShrike/joshduff.com/content/2015-05-why-you-need-a-state-router.md

 Let's say you're making an account page that looks something like Github's here.

-If your account page has a sub-menu that lets you switch between "profile" and "account settings" forms, you have a few options:
+If your account page has a sub-menu that allows you to switch between "profile" and "account settings" forms, you have a few options:

-1. Neglect to put the current sub-menu's path in the url at all - if the user is at `/app/settings`, has the profile submenu open, and hits the refresh button, they pop back to whatever the default state is (maybe the profile page).
+1. Neglect to put the current sub-menu's path in the url at all - if the user is at `/app/settings`, has the profile submenu open, and hits the refresh button, they pop back to wherever the default state is (maybe the profile page).
 This is bad because they can't then hit the back button to go back to the last form, or send people links to a specific sub-menu on the settings page.
 2. Represent the sub-menu in the url, instead of the page that contains it - you create routing rules for both `/app/settings-profile` and `/app/settings-account`, and both their templates just happen to contain that same menu on the left side.
 This is bad because you have to re-render the menu every time, and you can't link to the settings page without having to link to one of its sub-pages.
-3. Make the sub-menu a parameter of the settings route - so with a routing rule for `/app/settings/:submenu`, you put a big if block in your template that says "if the submenu parameter is 'settings' then embed that page, else if it's 'profile' embed that page..." etc etc.  This is awkward, and doesn't scale well past one level of nesting.
+3. Make the sub-menu a parameter of the settings route—so with a routing rule for `/app/settings/:submenu`, you put a big if block in your template that says "if the submenu parameter is 'settings' then embed that page, else if it's 'profile' embed that page..." etc etc.  This is awkward, and doesn't scale well past one level of nesting.
 4. Use a solution that lets you nest your views, and handles interpreting the url to realize that `/app/settings/profile` should display the main logged-in app view, with the settings page inside of that, and the profile sub-page inside of that.  **This is the good option!**

 ## In the bad 'ol days